LukaszWatroba/v-modal/README.md

 ```

 #### SCSS
-If you are using SASS, you can import vModal.scss file and override following variables:
+If you are using SASS, you can import vModal.scss file and override the following variables:

 ```scss
 $v-modal-default-theme:    true !default;